dc25/davecompton.net/_posts/2020-03-30-a-web-page-to-show-online-code.markdown

 github_comments_issueid: 9
 tags:
 ---
 A few months back I found myself wanting to discuss (in this blog) some code hosted on github .
-How to display the code in the blog?
+How could I display the code in the blog?
 I could have used the jekyll highlight tag and inlined the code but then if the actual code changed, the inlined version would be out of date.
 At first I tried to inline the raw github version of the code of interest but that fails because xframe options are set to deny such usage.

 To make this work, I created a webpage that would retrieve the content of the url hosting the code and then display it.
 The web page is currently hosted at "https://dc25.github.io/showCode" and it expects an encoded url as argument with the id "codeURL".
 This is a static site that does not depend on a backend server.